5jt/primes/part1.md

----
+ipf---
 title: Finding primes
-description: Vector programming solutions for finding prime numbers
+description: Part I: Functional vector solutions in q for finding prime numbers
 authors:
     - Noah Attrup
     - Stephen Taylor
 date: September 2021
 ---
-# Finding primes
+# Finding primes 1: functional solutions

-Finding prime numbers is a compute-intensive task familiar to students.
+Finding prime numbers is a compute-intensive task familiar to computer-science students.
 It is typically tackled with tightly-iterating algorithms in a language close to the hardware, such as C.
 It appears an unrewarding task for a vector-programming language.

 It is sometimes said that in Iversonian languages (programming languages derived from Iverson’s notation: e.g. APL, J, k, q) “iteration is free”.
 Operators and built-in functions iterate implicitly through arrays.
 They are supplemented by higher-order operators (iterators) that specify more elaborate iteration patterns such as converge, map-reduce and fold.
 This has three important, but quite different consequences.

-The most obvious is that the writer is relieved of the work of writing loops and can specify common patterns of iteration with one or two symbols.
+The most obvious consequence is that the writer is relieved of the work of writing loops and can specify common patterns of iteration with one or two symbols.
 Code becomes terse.
 With iteration as subordinated detail the remaining parts of an algorithm become easier to see and study.

 Vectors correspond to machine architectures.
 Algorithms expressed in vectors are more tractable for parallelization.
 Higher levels of abstraction leave implementors more scope for optimization.
 This is the second consequence.

 The least-remarked consequence is that condensing an algorithm to a few terse lines helps the writer focus on the iteration that it implies or specifies.
+Arguably, thinking about iteration is easier in an Iversonian language.

 At the British APL Association’s 40th anniversary celebration at the Royal Society in London in 2004, implementor Arthur Whitney spoke of k code volumes being two orders of magnitude smaller than C: